FannyKat/apartment-rental/README.md

 ## Main Features

-- **Public Access**

-  - **View Apartments**: Users can browse available apartments without logging in.
-  - **Search Functionality**: Tenants can search for apartments based on location, price range, and number of bedrooms.

 - **Tenant Role**

   - **Account Creation**: Users can sign up as tenants.
   - **Booking Requests**: Tenants can request to book apartments based on their search criteria.
   - **Booking Management**: Tenants can view their booking requests and their statuses.
+  - **Search Functionality**: Tenants can search for apartments based on location, price range, and number of bedrooms.

 - **Owner Role**